DunkMemes/Lotus/README.md

-# Lotus - a fast and effective trading bot
+# Lotus

 <p align="center">
   <img src="https://github.com/DunkMemes/Lotus/blob/master/logo.png?raw=true" />
 </p>

 Welcome to the Lotus ReadME!
 This Project is a simple web-based stock trading bot for automatic and manual trading.
-Lotus has a lot of features, but there are nearly unlimitied possibilities to continue development.
+Lotus has a lot of features, but there are nearly unlimited possibilities to continue development.

-The Project is written in Python and uses the Alpaca-trade-api to connect to the stock market and Streamlit to deliver a simple, yet fully functional interface.
+The Project is written in Python.
+It uses the Alpaca-trade-api to connect to the stock market and Streamlit to deliver a simple, yet fully functional interface.

 As of now Lotus is only intended to be used with a paper trading account.